A stable parareal-like method for the second order wave equation: Numerical Study of the New Algorithm

-Nevertheless, for long time simulations, such high frequency damping may be not sufficient to stabilize the parareal-like iterations.
+Nevertheless, for long time simulations, such high frequency damping may be insufficient to stabilize the parareal-like iterations.
 To illustrate this, we take the same discretization as above but now consider four terminal times $ T=2.5 ,5 ,10, 50$:

 $*:\{2.5,5,10,50\}.$ Figure \ref{fig:omega1} presents a comparison of the errors computed with $\mathsf{\Omega}\equiv 1$ and with $\mathsf{\Omega}=\mathsf{\Omega}^k_*$, for different terminal times.
 For shorter time intervals, such as $T=2.5$, the two choices of $\mathsf{\Omega}$ yield similar convergence rates until after some iterations when the errors computed with $\mathsf{\Omega}_*$ plateau around a much larger value.
 For larger terminal times, $T=5,10,50$, the instability that comes with using $\mathsf{\Omega}\equiv 1$ becomes more and more apparent, while the computations with $\mathsf{\Omega}=\mathsf{\Omega}^k_*$ remain stable.